UniversityOfHelsinkiCS/oodikone/documentation/combined_programme.md

 - Updates automatically combined programme stats. **Needs manual work** here `services/backend/src/services/studyprogrammeHelpers.js` in the constant `combinedStudyprogrammes`.
 This might needs refactoring if bachelor programme can have many separate master programmes.
 Then remember to change function `refreshNewOverview` in `services/backend/src/events.js` accordingly to handle lists.

 **NOTE:** `combinedStudyprogrammes` is also used to fetch course modules (mandatory courses).
 If the logic of this constant is changed in `studyProgrammeHelpers.js` -> the needed changes must be done also here `services/backend/src/services/programmeModules.js`.
 While writing this, the cleverer idea of doing this might have been to send `code` in form `KHxx_xxx+MHxx_xxx` and do the splitting into two codes in the backend as done in Study guidance groups logic.
+Changes were done here 'services/backend/src/routes/population.js', acual place is near `getFilteredAssociations` function.

 **Basic information**